-- (c) supported by enough information to allow the administering authority to decide the application; and - (d) accompanied by the fee prescribed under a regulation.
+- (ii) the proposed transferee; and - (c) supported by enough information to allow the administering authority to decide the application; and - (d) accompanied by the fee prescribed under a regulation.

 311E Amendment application may accompany transfer application

 (1) The applicants may, together with the transfer application, make an amendment application for the environmental authority (chapter 5A activities).